Jutawhid/music-radio/read me.md

 This is a Musical, Audio,Video, Streming Apps.
-First Modification.
+It's for Audio branch.